Healthy Homes Assessment St Leonards

 St Leonards Moisture Ingress & Drainage

-Properties that are rented must be equipped with effective drainage to remove the stormwater and surface waters and ground water.
-This includes an appropriate runoff or outfall.
-Making sure that water has a proper place to go, and also that it doesn’t sit beneath structures is an crucial aspect of keeping your property dry.
+Rental properties should have effective drainage to remove the stormwater and surface waters, and ground water, which includes an appropriate runoff or outfall.
+Making sure that the water has a place to go and that it isn’t allowed to remain beneath structures is an important aspect of making sure your property is dry.

-Alongside a drainage system to prevent moisture ingress, if your rental is enclosed between floorboards and soil, a ground-water barrier must be installed if it’s reasonably practicable to install it.
+In addition to the drainage system that will prevent water ingress, if the rental is enclosed between floorboards and the ground, a ground water barrier must be constructed if it is reasonably practicable to install it.

-Ground moisture barriers are generally made of polythene and is laid on top of the ground, to block any moisture in the ground from entering the home.
-It also helps in preventing water damage to the floor insulation.
+An underground moisture barrier typically an insulating sheet of polythene laid over the ground to prevent any moisture present in the ground from accumulating into the property.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection